astrokings/akguide/docs/eng/1403artifactpassive.md

-## Core artifact for "Fleet Management AI"
+## Core artifact for "Fleet Tactic AI"

 - Core artifact buffs are automatically applied when all artifacts are equipped on the system.
 - Core artifact effect is determined based on the lowest level of the installed artifact level.